WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 ● The best video format for DVD Rip:

-For archival, rip DVD to ISO image to archive a 1:1 copy of the media and all menus, data, etc. (large size, original quality) or remux the DVD to MPEG2 to maintain the same quality; for better playback and highest compatibility, convert DVD to H.264/AAC to suit Plex, Kodi, TV, any playback devices; for smaller size and good quality, transcoding to HEVC video and 5.1 AAC audio will reduce an 8GB DVD down to around 2GB with no perceptible quality loss.
+For archival, rip DVD to ISO image to archive a 1:1 copy of the media and all menus, data, etc. (large size, original quality) or remux the DVD to MPEG2 to maintain the same quality; for better playback and highest compatibility, convert DVD to H.264/AAC to suit Plex, Kodi, TV, or any playback devices; for smaller size and good quality, transcoding to HEVC video and 5.1 AAC audio will reduce an 8GB DVD down to around 2GB with no perceptible quality loss.
 (Learn detailed explanation on the best format to rip a DVD >> )

 ● The best video resolution and bitrate:

-● The settings for fast DVD rips:
+● The best settings for fast DVD rips:

 In general, fast encoding speeds usually sacrifice video quality and file size.
 A fast encoder preset could reduce quality or increase the file size, while a slow encoder uses algorithms that take longer but result in higher quality and more compression.
 As WinX DVD Ripper Platinum supports GPU acceleration, things can be changed.
 QSV or Nvidia GPU accelerated H.264 and H.265 encoding can go 5x faster than others.

-● Recommended optimal DVD Ripping settings:
+● Recommended optimal DVD ripping settings:

-In conclusion, the best settings to rip DVD with the best quality, speed, and size: H.265 MP4 (or H.264 for easier playback), AAC audio, HQ encoding, GPU acceleration enabled, lower the DVD resolution to a lower level like 640x480, adjust the bit rate, e.g., from 2500 to somewhere in 1800-2000.
+In conclusion, the best settings to rip DVDs with the best quality, speed, and size: H.265 MP4 (or H.264 for easier playback), AAC audio, HQ encoding, GPU acceleration enabled, lower the DVD resolution to a lower level like 640x480, adjust the bit rate, e.g., from 2500 to somewhere in 1800-2000.
 Leave the Framerate Per Second (FPS) to Same as Source and Aspect Ratio with default values.

 Part 3.
 How to Rip DVDs with the Best Settings?